Gold reserves in London vaults rise in April as bullion returns from US

-The premium of the most active COMEX gold futures' over London spot prices normalised in April, when the Trump administration excluded the precious metal from broader U.S. import tariffs, after being elevated for months.
+The premium of the most active COMEX gold futures’ over London spot prices normalized in April, when the Trump administration excluded the precious metal from broader US import tariffs, after being elevated for months.

 The additional stocks came from Switzerland or London, the world’s largest over-the-counter gold trading hub, reducing liquidity in the London market.
 This development prompted London bullion market players to borrow gold from central banks, which store their bullion in the Bank of England’s vaults.